CocevDmitrii/Demania/README.md

-"Python Hardware" To port console app "Gnu Go" from range of simple code presented by copyright owner th_g $:
+| To port console app "Gnu Go" from range of simple code presented by copyright owner th_g $:

 1)Yielding the mouse PC 'll straighten broken objects.
 2)Feeling the paradox according to jerkling non-truely also unconsciously mouse algorithm 'll stop debug